Heart failure

 How is heart failure diagnosed?

-• an ECG (electrocardiogram) to measure the electrical activity of the heart and the heartbeat,
+• an ECG (electrocardiogram) to measure the electrical activity of the heart and the heartbeat

 • a blood test to measure various blood parameters

-Echo tests allow doctors to see how effectively the heart is pumping blood and how well the heart valves are working.
+• an ultrasound scan of the heart (echocardiogram or “echo test”).
+This measures how effectively the heart is pumping blood and how well the heart valves are working.

 How is heart failure treated?